ercanbeyen/movie-application/README.md

 - Each director and actor must have name, surname, nationality and birth year.
 - Directors and actors may appear in multiple movies.

+### Additional
+- If scheduling is enabled, then cron jobs work.
+- Statistical values can be observed for each entity and document.

 ### Tech Stack
 ---
 - Java 18